 - 1/2 cup grated Romano cheese

 - 1 tbsp Italian seasoning

 - 1 15 oz or 16 oz frozen package of chopped spinach, thawed, drained and patted somewhat dry

-- Add all remaining sauce ingredients, stir, raise heat to high and bring to the boil.
+- Add all remaining sauce ingredients, stir, raise heat to high and bring to a boil.

-- Immediately reduce heat and simmer 10 minutes.
+- Immediately reduce heat and simmer for 10 minutes.